 SoA: Is there any particularly funny or weird story you were part of or you witnessed at Infinite Loop?

 DC: Yes, lots, most of which I couldn’t repeat.
 There was the time a group of us tried to sell Steve on eBay.
 On another occasion a colleague of mine leaked some remarks Steve had made at an internal meeting to the press, then got called into Steve’s office for a “discussion” which was a pretty traumatic experience for her.
 But my favorite story is this: Infinite Loop is a series of buildings that surround a very large and pleasant grassed area.
 There were benches and pathways through this area where you often saw small groups gathering to discuss matters or play frisbee.
-One day I was walking across to the cafe when I saw the familiar site of Steve on one of the benches.
+One day I was walking across to the cafe when I saw the familiar sight of Steve on one of the benches.
 He was deep in conversation with a rather small and disheveled looking man.
 I knew Steve as he was working on the QuickTime UI project at the time, so I said “hi” as I walked past.
-Steve said “hi” back and the man he was with looked and and said “hi” too.
+Steve said “hi” back and the man he was with looked up and said “hi” too.
 It was, of course, Bill Gates.
 I still don’t know what plans the two of them were hatching, but I’m sure it changed the world.

 SoA: What are you working on, now?